 Really though, this buzzing little coastal spot in Antrim has been attracting people for years thanks to its stunning promontory setting, charming seaside atmosphere and proximity to some of the best things to do in Northern Ireland.

-The best things to do in Portrush, Ireland
+Our favourite things to do in Portrush, Ireland

 1. Banish the cobwebs with a swim on West Strand Beach